-Licensing for local companies are not mandatory.
+Licensing for local companies is not mandatory.
 Only specific types of businesses are required to have it.
 Double check if your company falls under that category.

-Registering tor company as a local company is very practical and could be the best option for you.
-This is especially true if you are a small business owner.
+Registering your company as a local company is very easy and could be the best option for you.
+This is especially true if you are a small business owner or just started doing business in Vietnam.
 Below is a list of a more detailed requirement list to be a Vietnam local company.

 This is obviously the number one requirement.
 Your company should be owned at 49% by a Vietnamese local.
 The most common type of companies that would be set-up under this are limited liability companies.
 As we mentioned, limited liability companies are companies composed of members who have capital as their stake in the company.

 Again, not all local industries require licensing.
-Industries that do not require lincensing such as consulting companies and tech development companies can operate as soon as you receive your BRC.
+Industries that do not require licensing such as consulting companies and tech development companies can operate as soon as you receive your BRC.

 However, if you will be setting a Vietnam retail company or an English school, you would need to apply a licensing that all foreigners need to get.
 Licensing takes 18 or more days to be released.